Skip to main content

 DISCORD_GUILD_ID

 Setting up a DISCORD_GUILD_ID environment variable is a neat trick for testing.
 It ensures that any new commands you create only get applied to the Discord server this ID belongs to.
-To learn more about setting up test Discord servers, check out our previous documentation.
 To get the DISCORD_GUILD_ID, follow these steps:

 1. Open Discord and navigate to the server you want to use.